The Environmental Impact of Aquaculture

 Confining so many fish in small areas leads to a host of environmental and health hazards.
 The massive amount of faces produced by fish in these farms upsets the natural balance of the aquatic ecosystem.
 In some cases, the huge amount of fish excrement settling below fish cages has actually caused the ocean floor to rot.
 And uneaten food and feces at the bottom of the dark ponds produce such large amounts of methane that prawns are among the worst foods in terms of climate impact.

-Shrimp farming for example has resulted in the loss of around 3 million hectares of important coastal wetlands, including mangroves.
-And the once pristine sanctuary of Kolleru in India – one of Asia’s largest freshwater lakes that supplies drinking water to several island villages – has been polluted with pesticides and chemicals due to large-scale shrimp farming for export.
+As much as 38 percent of recent mangrove loss may be due to shrimp farm development.
+And the once pristine sanctuary of Kolleru in India —one of Asia’s largest freshwater lakes that supplies drinking water to several island villages—has been polluted with pesticides and chemicals due to large-scale shrimp farming for export.

 The irony is that while aquaculture was designed to combat the problem of overfishing, it actually contributes to the problem.
 This is because the fish caught and imprisoned in these farms are fed their wild-caught friends, cousins.
 It’s a vicious circle that’s completely unsustainable.